Raisin Pecan Pie

 - 1/2 cup chopped pecans

 - Pour boiling water over raisins in a small bowl; let stand 5 minutes.
 Drain.
 In a large bowl, beat eggs, sugar, melted butter, vinegar, vanilla and spices until blended.
 Stir in pecans and drained raisins.
-Pour into pastry shell.
+Pour into crust.

-- Bake on a lower oven rack 35-40 minutes or until filling is set.
+- Bake on a lower oven rack until filling is set, 35-40 minutes.
 Cool on a wire rack.
 Refrigerate leftovers.
-Yield: 8 servings.